sgago/algomon/readme.md

 - Use a managed service like Google's [Apigee](https://cloud.google.com/apigee?hl=en)

 ##### GraphQL
 The gateway can also perform translation.
 For example, HTTP requests can be converted to a gRPC call or it could return less data for the mobile app.
 Graph APIs can help with this.
 [GraphQL](https://graphql.org/) (graph-ickle), for example, is a popular server-side library in this space that allows clients to simply request what they need.
-The idea is a backend-for-frontends where the frontend can query only for what it needs.
-Theoretically, if designed well, GraphQL should increase frontend flexibility for changes, decreases load through getting multiple resources in a single request, and reduces querying for superfluous data.
+The idea is creating a backend that serves frontend needs (backend-for-frontends) where the frontend can query only for what it needs.
+Theoretically, if designed well, GraphQL should increase frontend flexibility for changes, decreases load through getting multiple resources in a single request, and reduce querying superfluous data.
 Of course, GraphQL has tradeoffs.
 GraphQL is complicated to get started and adds yet another dependency.
-We need to be cognizant of GraphQL security, query limits, and so on else we run the risk of overloading our servers or exposing data to malicious actors.
-On the other side, [Relay](https://relay.dev/) is a React client library and can make getting data from the GraphQL backend easier.
+We need to be cognizant of GraphQL security, query depths and limits, and so on else we run the risk of overloading our servers or exposing data to malicious actors.
+On the frontend, [Relay](https://relay.dev/) is a React client library and can make getting data from the GraphQL backend easier.

 ## Reliability
 [Top](#the-study-guide)